United States of America

 Howdy!
 The USA is my second home, and my favourite country in the world to travel to.

-Half of my family lives there, so I’ve been visiting since I was a kid.
+With half my family living there, I’ve been visiting since childhood.
 I’ve been to the country 20+ times, visiting 15 states, which is a bit crazy.
 I’ve definitely seen and experienced more of the USA than I have for any other country.

 It has everything you’d want in a country.
 Good food, big cities, diverse wildlife, and tons of natural wonders!

-You can split my USA travel into three timelines:
+You can split my USA travels into three timelines:

-• Pre Big Trip: I was visiting family in New Jersey, Pennsylvania, and the surrounding areas.
+• Pre Big Trip: Visiting family in New Jersey, Pennsylvania, and nearby areas.

-• Big Trip in 2018: I spent an amazing 3 months travelling around the country, visiting 10 different states!
+• Big Trip in 2018: I spent an unforgettable three months touring the country, exploring 10 different states!

-• Post Big Trip: I’ve mainly been visiting friends in Oregon, with trips to California and Alaska too.
+• Post Big Trip: I’ve mostly visited friends in Oregon, with adventures in California and Alaska along the way.

-You’d think by now, after visiting so much, I’d be done with the USA.
+You’d think by now, after so many visits, I’d be done with the USA.
 Well.. nope!
-I’ve seen a lot, but there’s still a few more places I want to see.
-At the top of the list are Boston, New Orleans, Miami, and Yellowstone NP.
+While I’ve seen a lot, there are still a few places I’m eager to explore, including Boston, New Orleans, Miami, and Yellowstone National Park.

 Quick Info